Overview

 Learn more about IPaC

 ) to generate a species list.
 IPaC is a tool used by the Service to facilitate review, it is not the entire review process.
-Complete all 6 steps in this online project review process to develop a complete project package.
+Complete all 6 steps below to develop a complete project package.

 Coal Permit Applications

-For coal permit applications, renewals, amendments or significant revisions, follow steps 1-5 of the project review process listed below.
+For coal permit applications (new, renewals, amendments or significant revisions), follow steps 1-5 of the project review process listed below.
 Refer to the “What to Submit” table under Step 6 and include the listed items for Steps 1-5 and any supporting documents (species surveys, habitat assessments, PEPs, narratives) in Section 8.7 of e-Forms.

 Wind Energy Projects